Patient-Specific Deep Reinforcement Learning for Automatic Replanning in Head-and-Neck Cancer Proton Therapy: Discussion

 \section{Discussion}

-Our study demonstrates that RL-based automated IMPT replanning, particularly using PPO, consistently generates treatment plans of higher quality for HNC patients experiencing anatomical changes during the treatment course, compared to those manually generated by a human planner.
+Our study demonstrates that patient-specific RL-based automated IMPT replanning, particularly using PPO, consistently generates treatment plans of higher quality for HNC patients experiencing anatomical changes during the treatment course, compared to both manually generated plans and population-based RL approaches.
 These improvements have several important implications for adaptive proton therapy workflows.